AdityaGupta150/battery_daemon/README.md

     > The 20% and 80% are the defaults, can easily be changed

 * The notifications are of normal priority, and short enough to not bug you, if you want to ignore

+> Version 1.5 is the first version :smile: